Observational Scaling Laws and the Predictability of Language Model Performance: NeurIPS Paper Checklist

 \begin{enumerate}

-\item {\bf Claims} \item[] Question: Do the main claims made in the abstract and introduction accurately reflect the paper's contributions and scope? \item[] Answer: \answerTODO{} \item[] Justification: \justificationTODO{} \item[] Guidelines: \begin{itemize} \item The answer NA means that the abstract and introduction do not include the claims made in the paper. \item The abstract and/or introduction should clearly state the claims made, including the contributions made in the paper and important assumptions and limitations.
+\item {\bf Claims} \item[] Question: Do the main claims made in the abstract and introduction accurately reflect the paper's contributions and scope? \item[] Answer: \answerYes{} \item[] Justification: All the claims in the abstract and the introduction were carefully drafted to precisely describe the contributions and scope of the paper and checked to ensure that they are consistent with the empirical results in the paper. \item[] Guidelines: \begin{itemize} \item The answer NA means that the abstract and introduction do not include the claims made in the paper. \item The abstract and/or introduction should clearly state the claims made, including the contributions made in the paper and important assumptions and limitations.
 A No or NA answer to this question will not be perceived well by the reviewers. \item The claims made should match theoretical and experimental results, and reflect how much the results can be expected to generalize to other settings. \item It is fine to include aspirational goals as motivation as long as it is clear that these goals are not attained by the paper. \end{itemize}